Mubin170799/Mubin170799/README.md

 🔭 I’m currently working in DataTrained.
-🌱 I’m currently learning BigData, Machine learning, Deep learning, Computer Vision, Statistical Modeling and Natural language processing
+🌱 I have knowledge about BigData, Machine learning, Deep learning, Computer Vision, Statistical Modeling and Natural language processing
-👯 I’m looking to collaborate on You Tube.
 🤔 I’m looking for help with Open Source.
 💬 Ask me about Data Science or any tech-related stuff.
 📫 How to reach me:  Linkedin - linkedin.com/in/mubin-shaikh-364ab11b4